-We spoke with CEO and Designer of Ashley Purdy Fashion Inc. and bassist for the band Black Veil Brides, Ashley Purdy, about the launch of his new custom fashion line, his personal style and history of design, the fashion industry and so much more!
+We spoke with CEO and Designer of Ashley Purdy Fashion Inc. and bassist for the band Black Veil Brides, Ashley Purdy, about the launch of his new custom fashion line, his personal style and history of design, the fashion industry, and more.

 I’d like to start off by congratulating you on the launch of Ashley Purdy Fashion Inc, how exciting has this been for you so far?